open-risk/equinox/docs/source/Workflows.rst

 Workflows
 -------------
-Workflows is how Equinox orchestrates any desired calculation.
+**Workflows** is not a separate app but how Equinox *orchestrates any desired calculation*, e.g. for Risk or Reporting purposes.
 This page provides a basic introduction.
-Further information is available in the use manual
+Further information is available in the user manual

 Workflows are the primary means to get things done within Equinox.
 Each workflow is essentially a specification to get a set of data, perform some desired operations and do something with the output.